DONGChuan/TransactionManagement/README.md

 Pass word : 123456

-**Function added :**
+** Done :**

 1. Login
 2. List messages
 3. Publish a new massage
-4. Detail a message
+4. Detail of a message
 5. Comment a message as a employee
 6. Comment a message as a leader
+7. Integrate Spring with Hibernate

 **Doing :**

-1. Integrate Spring with Hibernate
+1. Creat a new user

 **Function coming soon :**